A pleasant front yard.

 - An area where railroad trains are made up and cars are switched, stored, and serviced on tracks and sidings.

 - a.
-A winter pasture for deer or other grazing animals.b.
+A somewhat sheltered area where deer or other browsing animals congregate during the winter.b.
 An enclosed tract of ground in which animals, such as chickens or pigs, are kept.

 verbyarded, yard·ing, yards

 Origin of yardMiddle English from Old English geard ; see gher-1 in Indo-European roots.

 (third-person singular simple present yards, present participle yarding, simple past and past participle yarded)